 It may not seem like you can do much with color in a small dorm room, but there are easy secrets to make a big impact.

 Keep your color palette simple.
-Using less colors will make your small space feel less cluttered, and make more of an impact.
+Using fewer colors will make your small space feel less cluttered, and make more of an impact.
 Use your colors in a deliberate way, in a small room every detail counts.

 Choose colors you really love.
 Don’t feel pressured to use bright colors if that is not really your style.
 Though most “dorm decor” is featured in bright colors and graphics, if your taste is more subtle, choose a neutral color for your biggest decor items (like comforter and pillows,) and use brighter colors as accents.

 Shop outside the “dorm room” displays.
-It’s a great merchandising approach to dedicate an entire area to dorm-themed decor.
+It’s a great merchandising approach to dedicate an entire area to the dorm-themed decor.
 Retailers offer lots of bedding sets designed to appeal to college students, along with cute accessories.
 To get a more custom look, choose a comforter first, then take time to wander the rest of the store for accessories that are more unique and can suit your own style.